deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 ![](charts/charts_9_0.png "🔼 Figure 6: The figures illustrate the performance of the DPO model as a verifier on ChartQA, A-OKVQA, and MathVista.
 Compared to the model trained with RLAIF-V, the model trained on our reasoning data pairs consistently shows improvement in both best-of-N selection and weighted voting.")

-> 🔼 The chart displays the performance of the DPO model as a verifier on three datasets (ChartQA, A-OKVQA, and MathVista) using three re-ranking methods (weighted voting with DPO, majority voting, and best-of-N with DPO) across different numbers of candidate answers.
+> 🔼 The chart displays the performance of three different re-ranking methods (weighted voting with DPO, majority voting, and best-of-N with DPO) on three datasets (ChartQA, A-OKVQA, and MathVista) as the number of candidate answers increases.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: The figures illustrate the performance of the DPO model as a verifier on ChartQA, A-OKVQA, and MathVista.
 Compared to the model trained with RLAIF-V, the model trained on our reasoning data pairs consistently shows improvement in both best-of-N selection and weighted voting.